cultofmetatron/simple-cascade/README.md

 Do you like the control flow scheme in express? well I made a simple utility function that allows you to generate control flow in a similar way.

+I made it nestable too so you can nest a function returned from cascade into another cascade sequence!

 ###Usage